On this page

 Cause 2: Missing or Unapplied Migration After Model Change

 Adding unique=True to an existing field, or adding a new unique constraint, requires a migration.
-If you forget to run it, the DB schema and your
+If you forget to run it, the database schema and your Django model disagree.
+Inserts that Django thinks are valid fail at the database level.

 python manage.py showmigrations myapp